kelly-dance/AdventOfCode/README.md

 I solved all the problems in JavaScript.
 I wrote many shared utilities in TypeScript (with I also use for solving projecteuler.net).
 I run my js with Deno.

-I solve about half of them (so far) is Haskell and one or two in other languages.
+I solved about half of them (so far) in Haskell and one or two in other languages.

 ## My Placements
 ```